sst/guide/_chapters/create-a-billing-form.md

 - The submit button has a loading state that is set to true when we call Stripe to get a token and when we call our billing API.
 However, since our Settings container is calling the billing API we use the `props.isLoading` to set the state of the button from the Settings container.

 - We also validate this form by checking if the name, the number of notes, and the card details are complete.
-For the card details, we use the CardElement's `onChange` method.
+For the card details, we use the `CardElement`'s `onChange` method.

-- Finally, once the user completes and submits the form we make a call to Stripe by passing in the CardElement.
+- Finally, once the user completes and submits the form we make a call to Stripe by passing in the `CardElement`.
 It uses this to generate a token for the specific call.
 We simply pass this and the number of notes to be stored to the settings page via the `onSubmit` method.
 We will be setting this up shortly.

 You can read more about how to use the [React Stripe SDK here](https://github.com/stripe/react-stripe-js).